danielbentes/uim-protocol/README.md

 **Architecture Flow:**

 1. **Web Service Registration**: Web services register their intents with the central repository using service management endpoints.
+Alternatively, the system can automatically discover and register intents using a crawling mechanism.
 2. **Intent Discovery**: AI agents query the discovery endpoints to identify relevant intents based on user requests.
 3. **Intent Details Retrieval**: Once an intent is identified, the agent fetches detailed execution parameters from the repository.
 4. **Execution**: The AI agent submits a request to the execution endpoint, which forwards it to the appropriate web service.